combat writing badge

 KILL BOX :

-a three-dimensional area that's used to facilitate the integration of joint fires; being a hypothetical abstraction that's positioned to encompass the TARGET, whether fixed or mobile, personnel or vehicles, which is the most effective target area that can be projected for select munitions capable of delivery by available assets within the time constraints.
+a three-dimensional area that's used to facilitate the integration of joint fires; being a hypothetical abstraction that's positioned to encompass the TARGET, whether fixed or mobile, horizontal or vertical, personnel or vehicles, which is the most effective target area that can be projected for select munitions capable of delivery by available assets within the given time constraints.
 This theoretical ideal of sufficient force without the expenditure of excess or inappropriate force causing unnecessary damage ranges from "one shot, one kill" SNIPER tactics to minimal implosion absent of COLLATERAL DAMAGE.
 With the refinements available from the new technology, such "surgical strikes" against the designated enemy are now possible, even in THE FOG OF WAR.
-Compare PAINT, SHOT, SHOT IN, SHOT OUT, SPLASH.
+Compare PAINT, SHOT, SHOT IN, SHOT OUT, SPLASH; see FREE FIRE ZONE.

 KILL CREDIT :